Foundation Projects

 Joyce Brown Milliner Endowment, a family legacy for the library;

-Kirk C. Mariner and B. Miles Barnes Fund which will support the Heritage Center;
+Kirk C. Mariner and B. Miles Barnes Archivist Fund;

 Eastern Shore Public Library Materials Endowment and the